DeannaCarina/CI-MP-1/README.md

 ## Code Validation
 #### HTML Code Validation
+Below is a run-through off the code validation process of all pages on the website, all of the pages did come back with errors - some very small, some larger!
+However all errors and warnings were rectified and all pages now pass through validation with no errors or warnings.

 ##### index.html
 The below code validation report is from index.html.
-There were miniman errors found on this page.
-The main 'errors' were repeated id attributes, this was rectified by replacing the id attributes with classes instead.
+There were minimal errors found on this page.
+The main 'errors' were repeated id attributes, this was rectified by replacing the id attributes with class attributes instead.
 <img src="assets/images-readme/html-validator.png" alt="HTML validation report from W3C"><br><br>

 ##### islands.html